 The museum of the house was named after Major R.G.
 Gayer-Anderson Pasha, who lived there between 1935 and 1942.
 He was a member of the Royal Army Medical Corps in 1904 and later worked with the Egyptian Army in 1907.
 He became a Major in 1914 and then Assistant Adjutant-General for recruiting in the Egyptian Army.

-He retired in 1919 and became the Senior Inspector in the Egyptian Ministry of Interior, and later on the Oriental Secretary to the British Residency in Cairo.
-He continued to live in Egypt after his retirement in 1924 focusing his interests on Egyptology and Oriental Studies.
+He retired in 1919 and became the Senior Inspector in the Egyptian Ministry of Interior and, later on, the Oriental Secretary to the British Residency in Cairo.
+He continued to live in Egypt after his retirement in 1924, focusing his interests on Egyptology and Oriental Studies.

 History of Gayer Anderson Museum or Bayt al-Kritliyya

 It is a remarkable example of architecture in Cairo from the 17th century, specifically the Mamluk Period.
-The museum consists of two houses, one of which was built by Hagg Mohamed Salem Galmam El- Gazzar in 1632.
+The museum consists of two houses, one of which was built by Hagg Mohamed Salem Galmam El-Gazzar in 1632.
 The other house was built by Abdel-Qader al-Haddad in 1540, which was also called “Beit Amna bint Salim” after its last owner.
-The two houses were merged together by a bridge built at the third-floor level.
+The two houses were merged by a bridge built at the third-floor level.

 In 1935, Major Gayer-Anderson moved into the house.
 He installed several modern conveniences, such as electricity and plumbing and restored sections of the house, like the fountains.
 He also added his collections of art, furnishings, and carpets that he gathered from all over Egypt.